metinex/git-tools/README.md

-This repo includes same beneficials tools written in Bash Scripting Language which make git usage more convenient.
+This repo includes same beneficial tools written in Bash Scripting Language which make git usage more convenient.